-(Protein Ligand ANT System) algorithm of Korb [14].
-More about robots with ants in [15].
-Ant clustering with locally weighted where the ants has some memory in Peterson [16].
-A reinforcement learning algorithm based algorithm can be found in [17].
-More about trail formation and TSP in Shah [18].
-The list is endless, and continue growing as this nature inspired approach remains in fashion nowadays.
+ACO can solve more problems, not only the TSP.
+Franks [43] show ants deciding how to get to moving targets.
+The ligand of proteins using the PLANTS (Protein Ligand ANT System) algorithm of Korb [73].
+The formation of paths on multi-robot systems is approached with ACO in [100].
+Ant clustering with locally weighted where the ants has some memory is discussed [106].
+A reinforcement learning algorithm based algorithm can be found in [9].
+More about trail formation and TSP in Shah [123].
+The list is endless, and continuously growing as this nature inspired approach remains in fashion nowadays.